 These types of back-end services are soaring, which has helped KILC’s revenue skyrocket.
 New kinds of applications like 5G chipsets require more complicated and advanced packaging needs, which further demand KLICs products.
 The company is also expanding into other areas.
 For instance, it is acquiring Uniqarta, a company with next-gen technology in advanced LED displays.

-The stock has an overall grade of A, which translates into a Strong Buy in our POWR Ratings service.
-The company also has a Growth Grade of B. This isn’t surprising as KLICs earnings are up 396.4% over the past year.
-Sales are up 41.7% over the same time period.
-Earnings are expected to rise 313.6% year over year in the current quarter.
+The stock has an overall grade of B, which translates into a Buy in our POWR Ratings service.
+The company also has a Growth Grade of A. This isn’t surprising as KLICs earnings are up 358.8% over the past year.
+Sales are up 66.6% over the same time period.
+Earnings are expected to rise 547.6% year over year in the current quarter.

 The stock also has a Quality Grade of B, which means it has a solid balance sheet.
-The company had cash of $584 million at the beginning of the year, with no debt.
-It currently has a current ratio of 4.7.
+The company had cash of $564 million as of the most recent quarter end, with very little debt.
+It currently has a current ratio of 4.0.
 Due to the shortage, its stock has shown bullish momentum, leading to a Momentum Grade of B. We also rate SKLI based on Value, Stability, and Sentiment.
 To access those grades, click here.

 Note that KLIC is one of the few stocks handpicked currently in the Reitmeister Total Return portfolio.
 Learn more here.